laiqujan/bayesian-analysis/README.md

 </code></pre>
 ![Prior Check -2](/images/precis-plot-for-cw.png)

-In the Figure, we can see that XYZ level tends to produce valid bug reports.
-Likewise, the TT level produces invalid bug reports.
+The graph demonstrates that V5, V10, and V11 tend to be associated with valid bug reports, while V13, V8, and V3 are slightly more likely to produce invalid bug reports.

 Let's plot BC - bug completeness/quality.
 <pre><code>